 Results of the IPD-MA

 Table 2 presents the findings of the one-stage IPD-MA on depressive symptom severity.
-Task-shared psychological interventions were significantly associated with greater reduction in depressive symptom severity compared to controls (β = -2.11, SE = .51; g = 0.32; 95% CI 0.26 to 0.38; p = .000).
+Task-shared psychological interventions were significantly associated with greater reduction in depressive symptom severity compared to controls (β = -2.11, SE = .51; g = 0.32; 95% CI 0.26 to 0.38; p < .001).
 Complete case and sensitivity analyses including only the studies that originally used PHQ-9 showed similar outcomes.
 Of the individual participant-level factors, only the presence of psychomotor symptoms at baseline (n = 2628 participants experienced either agitation or retardation) was associated with intervention outcome (β = -1.21, SE = 0.39; p = .002), suggesting that the outcomes of intervention are much more pronounced when individuals experience psychomotor symptoms at baseline.
 This association was confirmed in both complete case analysis and sensitivity analysis including only the studies that originally used PHQ-9.
 No other significant associations were identified.

 The two-stage IPD-MA resulted in g = 0.32 (95% CI 0.18 to 0.46; p = < 0.001) in favour of task-shared psychological interventions.
+The PIs ranged from g = −0.12 to 0.76.
 Heterogeneity was 74% (95% CI 53% to 86%) and there was no indication of publication bias.
 Similar outcomes were observed in complete case and sensitivity analyses.
 Subgroup analyses showed no evidence of a difference between target patient groups, studies that originally used PHQ-9 and those that did not, types of interventions, control conditions, income of country, and region (p > 0.05).
 Results of the two-stage IPD-MA are presented in Figure 2 and in eTable 4 & eFigure 1 in the Supplement.

 Table 3 presents the findings of the one-stage IPD-MA on response and remission.
-Overall, the likelihood of response and remission was significantly higher in the intervention compared to control groups (Response: β = 0.75, SE = 0.14; OR = 2.11, 1.60 to 2.80 & Remission: β = 0.63, SE = 0.15; OR = 1.87, 95%CI 1.20 to 1.99; p < 0.001).
+Overall, the likelihood of response and remission was significantly higher in the intervention compared to control groups (Response: β = 0.75, SE = 0.14; OR = 2.11, 1.60 to 2.80 & Remission: β = 0.63, SE = 0.15; OR = 1.87, 95%CI 1.20 to 1.99; p < 0.001) with broad PIs (see eFigures 2-5 in the Supplement).
 Complete case analyses resulted in comparable outcomes.
 Moderator analysis showed that the chance of remission and response after task-shared psychological interventions was significantly higher among individuals with psychomotor symptoms.
 Moreover, the two-stage IPD-MA resulted in identical findings with the one-stage IPD-MA for both response and remission.
 Similar results were observed in complete case and sensitivity analyses.
 No evidence of a difference was observed between the examined subgroups.
 Finally, we found no evidence of publication bias (eTable 5, eFigures 2-5 in the Supplement).

 The GRADE assessment of main outcomes showed moderate strength of the resulting evidence (see eTable 6 in the Supplement).